6 is the New 4: Do You Understand It and How Are You Teaching It in Childbirth Classes?

 - Reactive NST/FHR category I (if uterine contractions present)

-- Contractions less than 3/10 minutes
+- Contractions less than 3 in 10 minutes

 Tracy McPhillips PCD(DONA), LCCE: "The instructor is key to helping parents understand what it's like to progress from early labor into active and when it's time to leave for the birth place or call the midwives to come.
 Ideally, class members develop patience for how labor unfolds and appreciate the need to learn and use skills to cope with a longer early phase of labor.

+Focus on teaching coping skills and comfort techniques to increase parents' ability to confidently cope with labor pain intensity, regardless of the phase of labor.
 Instead of creating false expectations that the latent phase of labor will be the easiest phase of labor and last until 6 cm, childbirth educators must prepare parents to confidently cope with whatever intensity they feel whenever they feel it.

-Penny recommends: "We should go into detail about the emotional and physical challenges that come with "getting into active labor,"" and tie them in with cervical changes and the "6 Ways to Progress", which we have already covered in class. (i. e., the contractions intensify before the cervix responds with dilation, as it continues thinning, moving forward, and ripening).
+"If we don't prepare people to cope with early-to-active labor, we are not doing our job."
+She further recommended that "We should go into detail about the emotional and physical challenges that come with getting into active labor, and tie them in with cervical changes and the 6 Ways to Progress, which we have already covered in class. (i.e. the contractions intensify before the cervix responds with dilation, as it continues thinning, moving forward, and ripening).
 The cervix tends to resist dilation until it becomes very thin.
-This causes an emotional struggle for the laboring person, who may feel overwhelmed and anxious, especially if they think the contractions are very intense and doing "nothing"
+This causes an emotional struggle for the laboring person, who may feel overwhelmed and anxious, especially if they think the contractions are very intense and doing nothing”.

 They struggle with "control," and may decide it's too hard and request an epidural, or they may release control ("I can't do this.
 It's too hard.
 My body will have to do it!").
 (I've wondered if the well supported laboring person releases control about the same time that the cervix lets go -- just a thought!)
 When she does release control, she often becomes more instinctual and discovers her own spontaneous ritual.